jupyterhub/team-compass/docs/talking.rst

 `Check out this community forum thread <https://discourse.jupyter.org/t/binder-jupyterhub-common-questions-and-suggested-answers/1686>`_ for an ongoing list of common questions and good answers.
-If you have questions that aren't listed there, please add them!
+If you have questions that aren't listed there, please add them.